elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/conditional-branching.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To test several conditions in an if statement, you must add an “else if” statement.
-There can be more than one else if block and the final else is optional.</div><br />
+  <div><strong>Interview Response:</strong> To test various circumstances, you can use "else if" clauses along with the "if" statement, creating a chain of conditions to check before executing a specific code block.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>